Kambaa/docker-mysql/README.md

 # docker-mysql
-Docker mysql setup for development purposes
+Docker mysql setup for development purposes.

 My laptop was slowing down and it took 10 minutes to shut down, so i formatted my laptop and decided to learn docker and use mysql on a docker container.
 I learned that if you use volume thingy, and mapping it to the spesific directory in a docker, you can reuse that state whenever you can.